SyncholisticMG/gh/chapter1/ch1MBSComplex.md

 It happens all the time.
 Observers are born into human form, sent into this world to create a record of it they then take back to where they came from.
-They do not interfere with the unfoldment of circumstance here.
+They don't interfere with the unfoldment of circumstance here.
 If they did,
 they would be entangled.
 There are numerous observers and collectives of observers that we might call off-world,